 Gamasutra recently posted an article about how annoying people in online play may very well be hurting sales.
 Regardless of whether this is a stretch, any discussion from developers about the problem of griefers is welcome.
 Like it or not, multiplayer features are becoming critical to the success of a game, so it is important to see those making them look at the issues that surround providing a good online experience.
 Otherwise all those Gamespot reviews that call for multiplayer everything start to look even sillier.

 I showed up a couple of years late to the party that has been the Xbox 360.
 Thanks to my cheapness and the joys of region encoding, I held off getting Microsoft’s newest system while I was in Japan, vowing to grab one mere minutes upon my return to the United States.
 Over the past two years I have had bouts of jealousy, smug satisfaction, and concern as I watched the trials and tribulations of the Xbox 360 owner.
 From red rings of death to the release of Halo 3, I have quietly observed from the sidelines and bided my time.
 Well, that time has come.
-Holding true to my promise, I picked up a 360 Elite two days after landing in the US and since then I have been sampling the many facets of the console. → You lost me.
+Holding true to my promise, I picked up a 360 Elite two days after landing in the US and since then I have been sampling the many facets of the console. → Read the rest

 Continued from Part 1.